-Only cautionary remarks were given to Australia (quality level unknown due to country confidentiality restrictions or unavailability of data) and the UK (imputed theoretical person base weights for 52 cases (49 in England and three in Northern Ireland) due to a technical problem with the contact data that the interviewers entered).
+Only cautionary remarks were given to Australia (quality level unknown due to country confidentiality restrictions or unavailability of data), the UK (imputed theoretical person base weights for 52 cases (49 in England and three in Northern Ireland) due to a technical problem with the contact data that the interviewers entered), and Jakarta (Indonesia) (the information for non-respondents was not captured appropriately in field.
+In addition, 27 DUs had two persons sampled within each, but only one sampled person was included in the Sample Design International File).